This post contains a detailed guide for creating a mean reversion trading strategy.

 As I mentioned in step three, you should already know what metrics you are looking for at this point and how you want to evaluate your system.

-The first thing I will always look at is the overall equity curve as this is the quickest and best method for seeing how your system has performed throughout the data set.
+The first thing I will always look at is the overall equity curve as this is the quickest and best method for seeing how your mean reverting strategy has performed throughout the data set.

 I will also check the monthly table of results and look at key metrics like annualised return, maximum drawdown, CAR/MDD, win rate, average profit per trade, average number of bars held, profit factor etc.